 - Prepare for an emotional release.
-Maybe you anticipated this for a very long time.
-Perhaps there was disappointment or surprises.
+Maybe you anticipated this event for a very long time.
+Perhaps there was disappointment or wonderful surprises.
 All of your emotions are valid.

 - Be kind to your feet.

-- See more at tips for after sheep and wool.
+- See more at my post tips for after sheep and wool.

-While much has changed, I hope my tips can help you enjoy a sheep and wool festival.
+I hope these tips can help you enjoy a sheep and wool festival.